tedneward/Azgaarnoth/Creatures/Rat.md

 >- **Languages** Understands the languages of its master but can't speak
 >- **Challenge** 1/2
 >___
->***Keen Smell.***.
+>***Keen Smell***.
 The rat has advantage on Wisdom (Perception) checks that rely on sight.
 >
->***Shadowmeld.***.
+>***Shadowmeld***.
 If the rat is in dim light or darkness, it can take the Hide action as a bonus action.
 Additionally, If an attack misses the rat, the rat can use its reaction to move up to half of its movement speed without provoking attacks of opportunity.
 >
 >#### Actions
->***Bite.***.
+>***Bite***.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
 Hit: 10 (2d6 + 3) piercing damage, plus 7 (2d6) necrotic damage.
 If the target is a creature, it must succeed on a DC 13 Constitution saving throw or contract a disease.
 Until the disease is cured, the target can’t regain hit points except by magical means.
 >
->***Rotten Stench (1/Day).***.
+>***Rotten Stench (1/Day)***.
 A cloud of noxious gas escapes from the rat's pores.
 Each creature within 10 feet of the rat must succeed on a DC 13 Constitution saving throw or be poisoned until the end of the creature's next turn.
 >